This section explains how to fulfill the prerequisites needed to interact with a Casper Network.

 For instance, on the official Testnet network the CSPR.live block explorer is available, and the following instructions assume you are using it.

 Start by creating an account using the Create Account link.
-You will be asked to provide a unique name for your account; this is for your convenience and is not stored on chain.
+You will need to download the keys of your new account by clicking on the Download Keys button.
+Note that the account is not stored on chain.

-You will be prompted to save three files for your new account; carefully choose where you store them.
-We recommend storing your keys in a secure manner.
+You will be prompted to save the following three files for your new account.
+These are your keys, so we recommend securely storing them:

 Once the cryptographic key-pair for the account has been generated, the account must be funded so it can be created on chain.